 Filter candidates using assessments

-Filtering the right candidates for interviews is absolutely critical for the success of a campus-hiring drive.
-It is a fact that most college graduates have only
+Filtering the right candidates for interviews is critical to the success of a campus-hiring drive.
+It is a fact that most college graduates have

 - Basic résumé-writing skills